-

 Hours: 26

-A lecture based course covering the basic lab tests most commonly used by a certified midwife.
+A lecture based course covering the basic laboratory and diagnostic testing most commonly used by a certified midwife.
 Students will learn the legal requirements for ordering labs and disease reporting, universal precautions and specimen collection.
 Students will have a strong understanding of what each component of a lab test means and how to interpret the results.

 3911 – Skills III